 The Ghost-Ship and Other Stories

-Source of this text: The Ghost-Ship and Other Stories (Gutenberg), with checks and corrections using scans at Archive.org.
+Source of this text: The Ghost-Ship and Other Stories (Gutenberg), with checks and corrections using a scanned version from Archive.org.

 The Philosophy of Composition